jessicacarneiro/apis-rest/README.md

 ## TODO

-[ ] Create script to validate dependency check report in the pipeline [ ] Add roles to other controllers
+- [ ] Create script to validate dependency check report in the pipeline
+- [ ] Add roles to other controllers
-[ ] Add more tests (increase test coverage)
+- [ ] Add more tests (increase test coverage)
-[ ] Add more cases do default error handling
+- [ ] Add more cases do default error handling
+- [ ] Add cache
-[x] Create interfaces with OpenAPI docs for all APIs
+- [x] Create interfaces with OpenAPI docs for all APIs

 ## References